dlang/DIPs/DIPs/DIP1NNN-MVF.md

 ### Stage 3: Epoc - D Becomes `@safe`-by-Default Programming Language

 DMD will be updated to be a `@safe`-by-default compiler.
-  * Invoking the compiler with neither the `-transition=safeByDefault` flag nor the `-revert=safeByDefault` flag will cause the compiler to produce code that is `@safe`-by-default.
+  * Invoking the compiler with neither the `-preview=safeByDefault` flag nor the `-revert=safeByDefault` flag will cause the compiler to produce code that is `@safe`-by-default.
 The deprecation warning message added in Stage 2 will be removed.
   * Invoking the compiler with `-transtion=safeByDefault` have no effect on code, but will emit a deprecation warning stating that the `-trasition=safeByDefault` flag is no longer needed and should no longer be used.
   * Invoking the compiler with `-revert=safeByDefault` will cause the compiler to produce `@system` code by default, allowing the user to opt out of the new `@safe`-by-default behavior, and revert to the old behavior.
-  * Templates without an explicit `@safe`, `@trusted`, or `@system` attribute will remain agnostic, inferring their attributes from the site of their insantiation, regardless of whether the compiler was invoked with a `-transition` or `-revert` flag or not, maintaining the status quo.
+  * Templates without an explicit `@safe`, `@trusted`, or `@system` attribute will remain agnostic, inferring their attributes from the site of their insantiation, regardless of whether the compiler was invoked with a `-preview` or `-revert` flag or not, maintaining the status quo.

 A changelog entry detailing these changes will accompany the release in which they appear.

 This stage must persist for at least 1 year before moving on to **Stage 4**.

-### Stage 4: Invalidate `-transition=safeByDefault` Flag
+### Stage 4: Invalidate `-preview=safeByDefault` Flag

-DMD will be updated to produce an error if the compiler is invoked with the `-transition=safeByDefault` flag stating that the flag is no longer needed and should not be used.
+DMD will be updated to produce an error if the compiler is invoked with the `-preview=safeByDefault` flag stating that the flag is no longer needed and should not be used.
 The `-revert=safeByDefault` flag will remain unchanged.

 This stage must persist for at least 1 year before moving on to **Stage 5**.

 ### Stage 5: Remove Transition Features

-The `-transition=safeByDefault` compiler flag will be removed.
+The `-preview=safeByDefault` compiler flag will be removed.
 The compiler will emit a standard unrecognized flag error any time it is used.
 The `-revert=safeByDefault` flag will remain unchanged.

 At this stage, the transition is complete.